mhartz25/blog_hugo/content/posts/sql_debugging.md

 - my number one piece of advice is also the most nebulous.
 Check all the assumptions you might have.
 It's just as probable that your understanding of a particular table is off than the SQL you're writing is wrong.
 No assumption in this step is too trivial, take equal caution of each of them

 ####  Start with Where
 - A huge porportion of problems arise from `WHERE` clauses.
-Manipulating different parts of this query is a good way to make sure that the results change in the way your expect them to.
+Manipulating different parts of this section is a good way to make sure that the results change in the way your expect them to.
 - If you have multiple conditions -- especially if both `AND` and `OR` are present -- it can be very easy to lose sight of what the behavior is for each.
 Try changing `ANDs` and `ORs` back and forth as well as commenting out portions.
 You might be surprised to find the way in which that affects the results

 ####  One Row per What?